Best traditional healer in Guam

 Best traditional healer in Guam is becoming increasingly harder to find.
 While this secrecy is partially owed to their reduction in number, there are other factors at play, according to Guma Yo’åmte President Zita Pangelinan and social work professor Tricia Lizama.

 In 2010, Lizama wrote her PhD dissertation on the indigenous healing practices of the Chamoru people.
-“I wanted to know how the practice was being passed on, if it was,” the University of Guam professor stated.
+“I wanted to know how the practice and become the Best traditional healer in Guam was being passed on, if it was,” the University of Guam professor stated.

 More: Reshaping of Tiyan leads to decades of battles for compensation